yanalunaterra/nanoid-c/README.md

 - static function `char *nanoid(size_t length)`

-  Generates a Nano ID of the given length up to 256.
+  Generates a Nano ID of the specified length up to 256.

   Returns a newly allocated null-terminated string with the ID, or `NULL` if [`calloc(3)`][] or [`getentropy(3)`][] fail.